How Can a

-- Accident or injury ensued - The defendant’s misconduct lead to the fatal injury.
+- Accident or injury ensued - The defendant’s misconduct lead to fatal injuries.

 - Damages were incurred - Lastly, it will need to be proven how the defendant’s negligence caused the plaintiff’s losses and why those losses should now be compensated.

 Potentially liable parties can include drunk drivers, vehicle parts manufacturers, product manufacturers, employers, healthcare physicians, and the city/government.

 Working with an experienced Los Angeles wrongful death attorney will improve the chances of winning the suit.
 A lawyer will explain each area of proving liability, as well as compile evidence to support the wrongful death claim.

 Compensation for a Wrongful Death

 The unexpected death of a loved one can put a huge financial strain on a household.